emf-creaf/Rcentury/README.md

 interface between the original CENTURY Fortran code and R, which guarantees that calculations are done via the actual CENTURY code.

-## How to download CENTURY 4.7

-The Fortran version of the CENTURY 4.7 software can be downloaded directly from the web site <https://www.soilcarbonsolutionscenter.com>, after filling out a form.
-Two zip-files are automatically downloaded, which must then be unzipped into a local folder of our choice.
-The uncompressed folders contain all the necessary files, plus several user manuals and examples.

-All required files must be kept in the same folder for CENTURY to run.
-That includes schedule, weather, site and soil characteristic files (see numbered list above), as well as two compiled ‘.exe’ programs (‘century_47.exe’ and ‘list100_47.exe’).
-To run the CENTURY model on a command window (not covered here) without the use of this package it is recommended that you follow the examples and the enclosed documentation.

 ## How to use Rcentury

 ### Where are all those files?